Secure Server

 Technologies employed by secure servers

-Secure servers employ a range of technologies to ensure the security of data.
+Secure servers employ a range of technologies and security tools to enhance server functionality and safety.
 These include encryption algorithms, firewalls, intrusion detection systems (IDS), and intrusion prevention systems (IPS).

 Encryption algorithms are mathematical formulas used to encrypt and decrypt data.
 They are a key component of secure servers, ensuring that data is unreadable to anyone without the correct decryption key.
 Firewalls are software programs that monitor and control incoming and outgoing network traffic based on predetermined security rules, while IDS and IPS are systems that monitor network traffic for malicious activities and take action to prevent them.